aergoio/athena-ide-atom/README.md

 2. Since atom is electron-based, make sure external library is build on electron target.\
    Do not use `electron-rebuild` because of grpc [see also](https://www.npmjs.com/package/grpc#about-electron).

+3. Adding new features should add it to `CHANGELOG.md`.

-Following these rules, feel free to make any pull requests.
+Following these rules, feel free to make any pull requests